microsoft/pai/contrib/profiler/Example/Typical Example.md

   one batch in each epoch.
 The GPU utilization has free means that the computational complexity in one batch is not enough.
 - **How to Fix**
-  If the GPU memory has free, one of the solution is to increase the data volume in one batch.
+  If the GPU memory is not been used sufficiently, one of the solution is to increase the data volume in one batch.
 The more data will use more GPU memory.
-  If the GPU utilization has free, one of the solution is to use the Kernel Fusion, like XLA in tensorflow.
+  If the GPU utilization is at a low rate, one of the solution is to use the Kernel Fusion, like XLA in tensorflow.
 The Kernel Fusion can reduce the cost of platform invoking and kernel launching, which can reduce the resource wasting and increase the GPU utilization.
 - **After Fixing**
   As the example above, after increasing the batch size, the hardware information is as below: